dual-universe/lua-examples/examples/04 - Lua Screen Light Control/README.md

 - Then, for the programming board
   - Place the programming board.
   - Create a start filter in the unit slot.
-  - Copy the content of [unit_start.lua](unit_start.lua) code.
+  - Paste the content of [unit_start.lua](unit_start.lua) code in.
   - Create a tick filter in the unit slot.
-Set the timerId as `output`.
+Set the timerId argument as `output`.
-  - Copy the content of [unit_tick1.lua](unit_tick1.lua) code.
+  - Paste the content of [unit_tick1.lua](unit_tick1.lua) code in.
-- Finaly link the three lights to the programming board and name the slots in the Lua editor of the programming board as `lightRed`, `lightGreen` and `lightBlue`.
+- Finaly link the three lights and screen to the programming board and name the slots in the Lua editor of the programming board as `lightRed`, `lightGreen`,`lightBlue` and finaly, the screen as `screen`.